-When we talk about EV, we are talking about expected Value (long-term gains and losses).
-The expected Value can be negative or positive depending on our equity.
-When a game is winning in the long run, we will say it is EV+.
-When it is a long-term loser, we will say it is EV- and when it is neutral, we will say it is EV neutral.
-If you push all in with a pair of aces, you know that your equity will be (against 1 player) about 80%.
-Therefore, you will win the hand 80% of the time.
-The 80% is your equity, your winning frequency.
-The EV will be expressed either in dollars or in big blind.
+When we talk about EV, we are talking about Expected Value (long-term gains and losses).
+The expected value can be negative or positive depending on our equity.
+When a game is a long term winner, we say it is EV+.
+When it is a long term loser, we say it is EV- and when it is neutral, we say it is EV neutral.
+If you push all in with a pair of aces, you know that your equity will be (against only 1 player) about 80%.
+So you will win the hand 80% of the time.
+The 80% is your equity, your win rate.
+The EV will be expressed either in dollars or in the big blind.

-A good way to know if a game is EV+ or EV- is to calculate its fairness and relate it to the size of the pot.
-To take an extreme example, if a player on the river bets 1 chip in 1 million chips, even if you figure that you have the best hand 1 time out of EV0, the call is still very EV+.
-We could show you thousands of examples, but let's take a simple one.
-You have EV0 big blinds in games of cash games and you have JJ in your hand.
+A good way to tell if a play is EV+ or EV- is to calculate its equity and relate it to the size of the pot.
+To take an extreme example, if a player on the river bets 1 chip in 1 million chips, even if you estimate that you have the best hand 1 in 100, the call is still very EV+.
+We could give you thousands of examples, but let's take a simple one.
+You have 100 big blinds in cash games and you have JJ in your hand.
 A player pushes all in.
 Is it EV+ to call?
-If you call, you have to evaluate your opponent's rank.
-If for example your hand will have 55% equity against your opponent's range of possible hands, you know that your call is EV+.
+If you call, you need to evaluate your opponent's range.
+If, for example, your hand will have 55% equity against your opponent's range of possible hands, you know your call is EV+.